Close to everything you need to know about the festival.

 Finalists are subject to verification.

-We will assign your film to one of the installations in each of the 3 live events taking place in 2023:
+We will assign your film to at least one of the installations in the 2025 iteration of the Festival at PASEO 2025 in Taos.

 For the Portrait Films and the 16:9 films categories, we will use directional speakers to prevent cacophony.